 - Tomato and Tomato Paste: This gives the rice a reddish colour.
 Diced or crushed tomatoes.

-- Chicken Broth: You will need lots of broth for this recipe.
-Or half broth and half water.
-Vegetable or beef broth are also good options.
+- Chicken Broth:ย This recipe calls for lots of broth, half broth and half water.
+Vegetable or beef broth is also a good option.
+You can also use my homemade broth recipe.

 - Garlic: For flavour.